 Tomorrow then?
 Hopefully my chest will settle down and running can return.
 Already worried about losing training momentum, but sometimes, shit happens.
 Hopefully a more positive Juneathon Day 26 awaits!

 Endomondo (1 2) + Running Free (1 2)

 Busy day today meant copping out and doing Juneathon by walking instead of driving into town to do some shopping.
 ASDA took £82 that I will never see again, but part of that was a new t-shirt from George.
 I always like a new t-shirt.

-Whilst we were out we received a text message from a friend of ours who recently completed a cycle ride from Land’s End to John O’Groats.
+Whilst out I received a text message from a friend who recently completed a cycle ride from Land’s End to John O’Groats.
 I am massively impressed at, and envious of, his achievement and that has been added to the list for the future.
-Like running, cycling is something I have zero proficiency in so we are many training sessions from being able to take on that.
+Like running, cycling is something I have zero proficiency in so I am many training sessions from being able to take on that.
 He mentioned jointly doing a coast-to-coast run in the north of England which seems a lot more doable and so I’m in.
 Once I’ve got a bike like.

 Endomondo + Running Free